TrellixVulnTeam/swahilipython_SCMU/Doc/library/difflib.rst

    Return one of the two sequences that generated a delta.

-   Given a *sequence* produced by :meth:`Differ.compare` or :func:`ndiff`, extract lines originating from file 1 or 2 (parameter *which*), stripping off line prefixes.
+   Given a *sequence* produced by :meth:`Differ.compare` or :func:`ndiff`, extract lines originating kutoka file 1 or 2 (parameter *which*), stripping off line prefixes.

    Example: